Devota: Diffusion of cult in Corsica

 In the 1687, some of Devota's relics were transported from Monaco to the Jesuit church of Sant'Ignazio on the island.
 Between 1727 and 1751, attempts were made to receive from the Vatican official recognition of Devota as special patroness of Corsica.
 These were refused because there was scant evidence of her existence.
 However, the diffusion of her cult continued and Pasquale Paoli created a short-lived "Order of Saint Devota" in 1757 during the movement for Corsican independence.

 In 1820, the first bishop of the diocese of Corsica proclaimed both Saint Devota and Saint Julia to be the principal patron saints of Corsica.
 In 1893, a church was dedicated to Saint Devota on the island.
 Her cult was officially approved in 1984 by the bishop of Ajaccio.
 The new Roman Martyrology commemorates her on January 27, with the description, "At Mariana, on the island of Corsica, in memory of Saint Devota, virgin and martyr."

 Legacy

 Saint Devota was recently selected as the main motif of a high value collector's coin; the €5 silver 1700th anniversary of Saint Devota's death commemorative coin, minted in 2004.
 On the reverse of the coin, a statue of the saint can be seen.
-Next to it, a representation of the dove guiding the boat to the coast of Monaco, as recorded in the legend, can be observed.
+Next to it is a representation of the dove guiding the boat to the coast of Monaco, as recorded in the legend.